NREL/EnergyPlus/design/FY2021/SeparateDesignAndControlVariablesFiles/DesignDocSeparateDesignAndControlVariables.md

 *Field: Fraction of Autosized Heating Design Capacity*
 *Field: Convergence Tolerance*

-##### *Modified objects* - `ZoneHVAC:Baseboard:RadiantConvective:Water` and  `ZoneHVAC:Baseboard:RadiantConvective:Steam` ####
+##### *Modified objects* - `ZoneHVAC:Baseboard:RadiantConvective:Steam` ####

-All of the fields in `ZoneHVAC:Baseboard:RadiantConvective:Design` will be removed from `ZoneHVAC:Baseboard:RadiantConvective:Water` and  `ZoneHVAC:Baseboard:RadiantConvective:Steam` objects.
+All of the fields in the new `ZoneHVAC:Baseboard:RadiantConvective:Steam:Design` will be removed from the old `ZoneHVAC:Baseboard:RadiantConvective:Steam` object.
 Additionally, we add the following field and description:

 *Field: Design object*

-This field cannot be blank, and it should point to one of the `ZoneHVAC:Baseboard:RadiantConvective:Design` objects.
+This field cannot be blank, and it should point to one `ZoneHVAC:Baseboard:RadiantConvective:Steam:Design` object.

 ### Outputs Description ###